homan-uppu/writing/2-Essays/Fear equality.md

 4. *The team leader is terrible at assessing productivity*.
 As leverage increases, productivity becomes more difficult to measure because the activities become more complex, but also because our craving for equality blinds us to just how differently able individuals are.
 5. *The team is not moving fast enough*.
 Asymmetry manifests more slowly the slower a team executes (i.e. the slower they make their moves).

 And it should be noted that there is also asymmetry for how much each factor contributes to the problem - it's not that each of the points above are equally responsible at any given point in time.
-If I were to pick the most important factor it would be that the team does not consist of great players, because if they were good, they'd be obsessed about increasing their leverage as much as possible, moving as fast as possible, assessing productivity more accurately, and would be paranoid about not letting in average players [^2],
+If I were to pick the most important factor it would be that the team does not consist of great players, because if they were good, they'd be obsessed about increasing their leverage as much as possible, moving optimally fast, assessing productivity more accurately, and would be paranoid about not letting in average players who would pollute culture.

 You might say for the sake of the employees and society, teams shouldn't be obsessed about improving themselves by identifying their internal asymmetries (implying they shouldn't fire low performers).
 But the fact is that teams that don't organize themselves around asymmetry will find it incredibly difficult to survive.
 There is no stagnation in a rapidly changing world, there is only accelerated growth, and accelerated death.
 Companies will have no choice but to adapt or perish.